shakes76/PatternAnalysis-2023/recognition/README.md

 ### **Pre-processing and training**
 - The MRI images were first normalized to a range between -1 and 1 to ensure stability during training.
-- use images in train folder to train
+- use images in AN_NC/train folder to train，The dataset was split into training and validation sets in an 8:2 ratio.
   ![ret](https://github.com/a12a12a12a12/PatternAnalysis-2023/assets/90440194/2f8b9160-c949-4d0b-8cfe-ccf815a444cf)

 ### **Dependencies:**